ASNA/SunFarm/docs/avoid-constant-stretching.md

 # Preferred technique to Align text to the right

 ASNA Cocoon for Nomad&reg; will not try to guess *right-alignment* intent.
-(Unfortunately, DDS does not a place to indicate such intent).
+(Unfortunately, DDS does not have a place to indicate such intent).

 The *Stretching effect* is not perfect.
 There are differences in the rendering of Font families and rendering engines which vary according to the Browser vendor.

 One way to control the alignment of text, is thru the use of CSS.

-To align Text to the right, we need to specify the original **cell* width intended on the green-screen character grid layout.
+To align Text to the right, we need to specify the original **cell** width intended on the green-screen character grid layout.
 Usually this width is the length of the constant text (given that green-screen used a predictable fixed width font).

 Matching the column span is achieved by adding ColSpan attribute with the special value =“-1” indicating that we want exactly the length of the constant text to be used.